 Deepening work on the verification of nuclear disarmament

-France also supports arms control initiative and call for preserving and upholding the New Start and the INF treaty.
+France also supports arms control initiative and call for preserving and upholding the New Start.

 The early entry into force of the CTBT

 The Comprehensive nuclear Test-Ban Treaty (CTBT) was signed by France on September the 24th of 1996 and ratified on April the 6th of 1998 with the United Kingdom.
 It sets a qualitative limit to nuclear weapons development.
 Its entry into force is still subject to the signature and ratification by 44 members mentioned in the Annex 2 of the Treaty.
-Indeed, 5 States mentionned in this Annex have signed but not ratified the Treaty yet (Chine, Egypte, Etats-Unis, Iran, Israël) and 3 have not signed it (North Korea, Pakistan and India).
+Indeed, 5 States mentionned in this Annex have signed but not ratified the Treaty yet (China, Egypt, Iran, Israel, the United States) and 3 have not signed it (North Korea, Pakistan and India).

 Even if several countries declared moratoriums prohibiting nuclear tests, and that only the Democratic Popular Republic of Korea (DPRK) proceeded to nuclear tests during the XXIst century (2006, 2009, 2013, 2016, 2017), these moratoriums are insufficient.
 Without the entry into force of the CTBT, the prohibition of nuclear tests can hardly be considered as international law.

 France calls for the universalisation of the CTBT and the achievement of its verification regime.

 Le traité prévoit l'installation de 321 stations de détection dans le monde